 STOP IPV provides a comprehensive model for incorporating intimate partner violence prevention into routine pediatric practice through education and training of physicians, social workers, nurses, and other staff, along with expert clinical consultation and linkage to community-based parenting education programs for referrals.

 STOP IPV is available at other Philadelphia area-based pediatric and adult healthcare institutions.
 CHOP is collaborating on a workgroup comprised of staff from LSH, Einstein Medical Center, and Jefferson Health to clarify and refine outcomes of the program and develop standardized evaluation activities across all clinical sites.

 Of note, CHOP has developed and implemented a novel electronic health record-based referral system that streamlines the referral process to the IPV specialist and maintains the confidentiality and safety for those who disclose IPV.
-Currently, 40 percent of caregivers are routinely receiving IPV screening in the ED.
-Efforts are currently underway to develop screening practices that may be replicated outside of the Emergency Care setting, including inpatient units.
+Currently, 30-35% percent of caregivers are routinely receiving IPV screening in the ED, while screening rates at the Karabots Pediatric Care Center are over 50%.
+Efforts are currently underway to replicate this screening and referral process beyond these settings, throughout the CHOP network.